 Causes of cerebral palsy

-Cerebral palsy can happen when there is brain damage or there are problems with brain development in the parts of the brain that control muscle movements.
+Cerebral palsy can happen when there’s brain damage or there are problems with brain development in the parts of the brain that control muscle movements.

-Damage or problems with brain development can happen when:
+Damage or problems with brain development can happen when a:

-- a child’s brain doesn’t develop properly during pregnancy
+- child’s brain doesn’t develop properly during pregnancy

-- a baby is born prematurely and the brain isn’t fully developed
+- baby is born prematurely and the brain isn’t fully developed

-- a mother is exposed to certain viruses during pregnancy
+- mother is exposed to certain viruses during pregnancy

-- a baby has a stroke during pregnancy or after birth
+- baby has a stroke during pregnancy or shortly after birth

-- a baby gets a severe brain infection shortly after birth
+- baby gets a severe brain infection shortly after birth

 Types of cerebral palsy